barbbella/meteorsqltest/README.md

 # meteorsqltest
-Built postgres app with node in preparation for meteor-stream
+Built postgres app with node in preparation for meteor-stream.
+Testing pgconnect.